Aavishkar Salvi

+With a bowling style similar to Glenn McGrath's, employment of similar line and length and top-notch seam-bowling brought Salvi up from relative obscurity, as backup seamer for his club, to the national team in less than a year, and several Ranji Trophy appearances for his club.

 Salvi is currently the fast bowling coach for Oman (on an assignment basis).
 He started his coaching career as the head coach of Puducherry in 2018 post his retirement.
 He was reappointed as the head coach for Puducherry cricket team in 2020 owing to the team's good performance under him in his first stint.

-With a bowling style similar to Glenn McGrath's, employment of similar line and length and top-notch seam-bowling brought Salvi up from relative obscurity, as backup seamer for his club, to the national team in less than a year, and several Ranji Trophy appearances for his club.
-He has great strength for a bowler of his height and a commendable run-up.

-He has a PhD in astrophysics.
+In 2022, he was appointed as the head coach for Punjab cricket team.
+In his second season with them, he helped them win their first Syed Mushtaq Ali Trophy title.
+It was Punjab's first domestic title in 30 years.
+He also led to the recent victory of the Indian WOmen's Team in the World Cup.